holyfamilyseattle/holyfamilyseattle.github.io/content/announcements.md

 3. All families interested in First Holy Communion and Confirmation Preparation classes should register their children by September 15th.
 Classes will be conducted in-person on the first Sunday  of the month from October-April.
       Registration Link:
       https://forms.gle/7ELLnSWZgj7hgTmb8

-4. As part of Holy Family Mission's Safe Environment program as mandated by USCCB our Diocese, we are conducting a 3 hour online training, "Protecting God's children" on Saturday, September 30th, 2023 at 10:00am-1:00pm on Zoom.

-     This is training for Adults who are older than 18 years who wish to serve as volunteers in our mission activities that involve children, Catechism teachers and parents.

-     Please register for this training by September 24th 2023.

 ### General Announcements

 1. The Holy Family Syro Malabar Catholic Mission now has the option for <a target="_blank" href="https://holyfamilyseattle.org/donation/">online donations</a>.
 We kindly ask that you prayerfully consider setting up recurring donations to support the church's activities.
 If you have any questions or concerns, please reach out to any of the trustees.